fxh90/WordleSolver/README.md

 The simulator is able to respond to the automatic solver and characterise any strategy by going over every possible answer.

+## Puzzle generator

+By excuting puzzle.py, one can enjoy playing a Wordle game.

 ## Acknowledgement

 The dictionaries used for guesses and answers are imported from [Crispy's Wordle Solver](https://github.com/CrispyConductor/wordle-solver).